Arts & Culture

 Digital Media Design

-The Digital Media Design program is an interdisciplinary major in the School of Engineering and Applied Science (SEAS) that combines courses offered in the SEAS Department of Computer and Information Science, the Annenberg School, and Penn's School of Design.
+The Digital Media Design program is an interdisciplinary major in the School of Engineering and Applied Science (SEAS) that combines courses offered in the SEAS Department of Computer and Information Science, the Annenberg School, and the Stuart Weitzman School of Design.

-Fine Arts is a comprehensive program, housed in the School of Design that offers both the undergraduate Fine Arts Major and the graduate Master of Fine Arts degree.
+Fine Arts is a comprehensive program, housed in the Weitzman School that offers both the undergraduate Fine Arts Major and the graduate Master of Fine Arts degree.

 The Graduate Program in Historic Preservation provides an integrated approach for architects, landscape architects, planners, historians, archaeologists, conservators, managers, and other professionals to understand, sustain, and transform the existing environment.